hannahsheahan/hannahsheahan.github.io/_pages/contact.md

 Send me an email <br /><a href="mailto:#">sheahan.hannah@gmail.com</a>

 ## London
-I live and (due to the pandemic) work remotely from London.
+I live in and work remotely from London (due to the pandemic).

 ## Oxford
 Pre-pandemic I also spent a lot of time in Oxford with the [Summerfield Lab](https://humaninformationprocessing.com/).